 Gainsborough's Family Album

-Gainsborough’s Family Album has been organized by the National Portrait Gallery, London, in association with the Princeton University Art Museum.
+Gainsborough’s Family Album is organized by the National Portrait Gallery, London, in association with the Princeton University Art Museum.

-At Princeton, this exhibition has been made possible with generous support from the Frances E. and Elias Wolf, Class of 1920, Fund; Annette Merle-Smith; Argyris Vassiliou, Graduate School Class of 1991, and Ann Vassiliou; William S. Fisher, Class of 1979, and Sakurako Fisher, through Sakana Foundation; and the Allen R. Adler, Class of 1967, Exhibitions Fund.
-Additional support has been provided by Christopher E. Olofson, Class of 1992; Nancy A. Nasher, Class of 1976, and David J. Haemisegger, Class of 1976; the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts; Betty Wold Johnson, through the Robert Wood Johnson III Fund of the Princeton Area Community Foundation; the Chopra Family Youth and Community Program Fund; Ivy Beth Lewis; the Rita Allen Foundation; and the Partners and Friends of the Princeton University Art Museum.
+At Princeton, this exhibition and the companion exhibition Confronting Childhood are made possible with generous support from the Frances E. and Elias Wolf, Class of 1920, Fund; Annette Merle-Smith; Argyris Vassiliou, Graduate School Class of 1991, and Ann Vassiliou; William S. Fisher, Class of 1979, and Sakurako Fisher, through the Sakana Foundation; and the Allen R. Adler, Class of 1967, Exhibitions Fund.
+Additional support has been provided by the Curtis W. McGraw Foundation; Christopher E. Olofson, Class of 1992; Nancy A. Nasher, Class of 1976, and David J. Haemisegger, Class of 1976; the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts; Betty Wold Johnson, through the Robert Wood Johnson III Fund of the Princeton Area Community Foundation; the Chopra Family Youth and Community Program Fund; the Rita Allen Foundation; Ivy Beth Lewis; and the Partners and Friends of the Princeton University Art Museum.